KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws4-edit/1diff.md

 When you install Atom it automatically adds itself to your system PATH.
 The command `atom` opens Atom.
 Adding `.` tells Atom to open at this file location.
    {% endhint %}

-1. Think of your favorite cocktail and add it at the end of the sentence in _cocktails.txt_ in Atom.
+1. Open _cocktails.txt_.
+Think of your favorite cocktail and add it at the end of the sentence in _cocktails.txt_ in Atom.
 Save your file.

 1. We made an edit to an existing file.
 Let's see what `git status` in the terminal shows.
    ```